Choosing love and kindness highlights the ripple effect of our actions.

 Each day is full of opportunity

-To show love toward God and others
+To show love toward others

 We make a choice at each moment